 Located on a highly travelled road, seeing roughly 16,000 cars a day, Emery Farm is both a local and tourist destination.
 David HIlls and Catherine McLaughlin Hills, the tenth generation on the farm, have had a long standing (30+ years), positive relationship with the current farmer.
 The on-farm farmstand, which was started in 1983, has grown into a thriving business that sees over 45,000 customers per year.
 Holly Philbrick has owned and operated the Market & Cafe for the last five years, and has developed a strong local following.
 Holly looks forward to collaborating closely with farmers to bring as much local food into the Market & Cafe as possible.

-Mission: The Farm is a welcoming space that honors the heritage and stewardship of the land, and is committed to the preservation of agriculture to serve the community.
+- Emery Farm is a welcoming space that honors the history and preservation of the land, using regenerative farming to serve both people and the natural world.

-- Goal: Create a warm, friendly, community experience where everyone can connect to the land that provides local farming and daily sustenance.
+- Create a warm, friendly community experience where everyone can connect to the land that provides local farming and daily sustenance.

 Next Generation Farmers

 - Develop a community of farmers on the land who can help each other with in uncertainties of climate change.